parallel-forecast/AI-dict/index.md

 ## How do I use the Dictionary?

-Simply write a question relying on definitions from the Dictionary, and appending the tag [ai-dict-vX.Y.Z] at the end of the relevant string, or somewhere in an accompanying description.
+Simply write a question relying on definitions from the Dictionary, and append the tag [ai-dict-vX.Y.Z] (by the question title or somewhere in an accompanying description).

 For example: